top of page

 Legacy is about withstanding shifts and trends, yet staying present in people's minds

-You must learn to set decision-making frameworks in advance.
-Define your non-negotiables such as quality standards, budget thresholds and values that cannot be compromised.
-This allows smarter decisions to be made consistently without endless debate.
-Ask questions like "Does it align with our brand?".
+You must learn to set decision-making routines in advance.
+What you can do is to define your non-negotiables such as quality standards or budget thresholds.
+Then you can ask questions like "Does it align with our brand?".
 "Does it serve our audience?".
 "Does it move us closer to our goals?".
-When your criteria's are clear, decision-making becomes faster because you are no longer re-examining your priorities with every choice.
+When your criteria's are clear, decision-making is easier to do because you are no longer re-examining your priorities with every choice you make.

-One of the most effective practices is to rank decisions by consequences.
-Not every choice needs a committee.
-Create rules such as small, reversible decisions that can be made quickly by the person closest to the work at hand.
-Larger, irreversible decisions get more time and input from the people that work in your brand.
-This keeps the team from getting held-up on trivial approvals while still protecting critical outcomes.
-This also leads to a business that moves decisively without cutting corners.
+One of the most effective things you can do is to rank your decisions by their level of consequences.
+What this means is that you create rules around your decision-making.
+For example, any small, reversible decisions can be made quickly by the person closest to the task at hand.
+Larger, irreversible decisions deserve more time and attention from the people who are making that particular decision.
+This keeps your team from getting held-up on trivial approvals.
+The outcomes in your business get better and your brand is more decisive when it comes down to decision-making.

-A decision made well and made fast creates momentum that compounds.
-It shows competence to your audience, confidence to your teams, and trust to yourself.
-We encourage you to not move too quickly, but at the same time do not wait for the perfect moment.
-Decide, refine, and move forward... but with discipline.
+A decision made well and made fast moves your business in the right direction.
+We encourage you to move at the right pace but at the same time do not wait for the perfect moment.

 Sentinel is Orvellei's journal of essays, practices and reflections.
 A written companion for entrepreneurs and brands across every stage of business.